willburgir/willburgir/README.md

 ## 🚀 Projects

 ### PortfolioBuilder Program
 One of my current projects involves implementing concepts from Modern Portfolio Theory.
 The PortfolioBuilder program computes the optimal portfolio composition given a list of asset classes and a risk-free rate.
-I am excited about the potential of this software to revolutionize portfolio management strategies.
+I am excited about the potential of this software to improve how I manage my own assets.

 ### Mobile Development with Kotlin
 I also have hands-on experience in mobile development using Kotlin and Android Studio.
 Check out my projects in this space to see how I'm bringing ideas to life on the mobile platform.